-In 2018, overall, a statistically significant difference between the population with a migration background from the first generation and the population without a migration background could be observed in the percentage of people who went without access to dental care (5% compared with 2%).
-The difference between the second or subsequent generations and the population with no migration background is not significant.
+In 2019, overall, a statistically significant difference between the population with a migration background and the population without a migration background could be observed in the percentage of people who went without access to dental care (4% compared with 2%).
+The first generation has a rate twice as high as the second or subsequent generation (5% versus 2.5%).
+There is no statistical difference between the second generation and the population without a migration background.

-As far as medical care was concerned, the difference between the population with a migration background and that without a migration background was not statistically significant.
+As far as medical care was concerned, the difference between the population with a migration background and that without a migration background is statistically significant (1% versus 0.4%).

 Percentage of people who went without dental or medical care due to financial reasons.

 Following changes to the survey framework and improvements in the weighting model, results from 2014 on can no longer be directly compared with those from previous years (series break).

 At the request of Eurostat the questions regarding lack of access to healthcare were revised in 2015.
 The main change is that persons are now questioned about the necessity of medical (or dental) treatment prior to being asked if they have always been able to have access to the necessary examinations or treatment.
 This means that from 2015, only people who said they really needed an examination or treatment and who did not have access to such care were asked for the main reason for not consulting.
 As previously, when the main reason is financial, the person is considered to be subject to a lack of access to healthcare.